Some methods are defined by method clauses, between the

 will create an instance of Class and execute the Body of the create method, using the specified Arguments.
 The variable Object is bound to the new instance.

-If a simple class definition has no create methods, it is impossible create instances of the class.
+If a simple class definition has no create methods, then it is impossible create instances of the class.
 While the absence of create methods may be a programmer error, that is not always the case.
 Abstract classes, which are classes that cannot have instances, are often quite useful in defining a class hierarchy.

 Create methods can be used to initialize slots in situations when specifying initial slot values will not suffice.
 (Remember that initial values must be specified as constants at compile time).
 The simplest case uses the arguments of the create message as initial slot values.
 For example, the definition of the point class might contain the following create method.